Table of Contents[Hide][Show]

 But, is this really true?

-In reality, pollen levels were in decline up until 1999 with a reduction in the amount of grasslands in recent decades.
+In reality, pollen levels were in decline until 1999 with a reduction in the number of grasslands in recent decades.
 Since then, pollen levels have been rising again possibly due to strange weather patterns combined with milder springtime temperatures.

 Even with increases in recent years, pollen levels are still not where they were in the 1970s, so pollen is not completely to blame for the doubling of hay fever levels since the 1980s with levels predicted to double again by 2030.
-The hygiene hypothesis, poorer gut health in general, and increasing pollution seem the most likely culprits not pollen.
+The hygiene hypothesis, poorer gut health in general, and increasing pollution seem the most likely culprits.
+Pollen is actually not the true problem.

 Biggest Seasonal Allergy Offenders